 Director: Cathy Yan

-A highly under-rated movie with an all-female cast, accurately displaying the hardships and terrors a woman has to face to make it through the day, especially when you are the ex-girlfriend of the most wanted and protected criminal in the world and half the country is after you, now that you both have broken up.
+A highly under-rated movie with an all-female cast, accurately displaying the hardships and terrors a woman has to face to make it through the day.
+The struggles are real, especially when you are the ex-girlfriend of the most wanted and protected criminal in the world and half the country is after you, now that you both have broken up.
 Chaotic, yet it qualifies as one of the best feminist movies on Netflix.

 8. The Old Guard (2020)